 The aim of Section 117 is to provide the appropriate aftercare services that will reduce the risk of deterioration in someone’s mental health and therefore avoid further hospital admissions.

-Health and social care are both responsible for providing the aftercare needed to meet someone’s mental health needs.
+Adults Social Care and Health are both responsible for providing the aftercare needed to meet someone’s mental health needs.

-Once a person’s needs have been assessed, services will develop a support plan in partnership with the person that requires the support.
+Adults Social Services will develop a support plan once a person’s needs have been assessed, in partnership with the person that requires the support.

 How long does S117 Aftercare last?

-S117 Aftercare lasts as long as there is a need to be met, and must remain in place until such a time that both the Local Authority and the Health Authority are satisfied the person no longer has needs that require aftercare services
+S117 Aftercare lasts as long as there is a need to be met, and must remain in place until such a time that both Adult Social Care and the Health Authority are satisfied the person no longer has needs that require aftercare services.

 S117 Aftercare cannot be withdrawn without reassessing the person’s needs.
 The person who is entitled to S117 Aftercare must be fully involved in any decision-making process with regard to the ending of aftercare.